Meviii/Workout-Visualizer/README.md

 # Workout Visualizer

-## EXE
+## Running as EXE

 The updated application exe can be found in the __dist__ folder.

-## Models

-__Database__: SQLite

-Exercise: Name, Sets, Rep Range
-Workout: Name, Day, Exercises<List>

-## Views

-Main
-Add Exercise
-Add Workout

 ## TODOs

+- Option for different style of workout(treadmill, mins, etc)
+- Show where Excel file is created.
 - Change exercises to a list view
 - Add delete/duplicate buttons to workouts
-- Printing in multiple rows for excel workouts
 - Add clear one for removing one workout
+- Possiblity to add background colour to workout and a background colour for all workouts

-## Contraints
+## Constraints

 - Make sure the "output" excel file is closed.
 - Workout names must be unique
 - Better to split up specific exercises into separate workouts (Eg. Chest.
 And not Chest & Triceps)

+## Bugs

+- Using create button twice (when it should be possible) will crash the program in the exe version
+- Data is not persisted in the exe version